 Tried this recipe?
 Be sure to comment below and let me know what you think!

-Carrot Coconut Energy Bites
+Carrot Coconut Energy Balls

 - 1 large carrot, peeled and diced into large pieces